nrfconnect/sdk-nrfxlib/softdevice_controller/README.rst

 SoftDevice Controller
 ###########################

-The |controller| is an RTOS-agnostic library built for the Nordic Semiconductor nRF52 and nRF53 Series.
-It supports Bluetooth 5.
+The |controller| is an RTOS-agnostic library built for the Nordic Semiconductor nRF52 and nRF53 Series that supports Bluetooth 5.
-In addition to providing a Bluetooth HCI interface, it also provides the following:
+In addition to providing a Bluetooth HCI interface, it also provides:

-* APIs for requesting RADIO timeslots, to provide multiprotocol support
+* Multiprotocol support through APIs for requesting RADIO timeslots
-* APIs for accessing the flash memory concurrently with the radio activity
+* APIs for accessing flash memory concurrently with radio activity
 * APIs for controlling the high frequency clock

 The |controller| is distributed in different variants containing different features.